mtazzari/OasisHurricane/README.md

 - `TIMEIT_LOGFILE`: the filename of the log where to store the timings.
 If not set, it prints to the console log.

 ### Examples
-With this setup
+With this setup:
 ```bash
 export TIMEIT=1
 export TIMEIT_CYCLES=33
 export TIMEIT_LOGFILE=timings_example.txt
 ```
-we obtain the following output in the console, where the cycles and the logfile are reported:
+we obtain the following output in the console:
 ```bash
 $ gethurricaneloss 10 2 0.001 30 1 0.000001 -n 1000 -s3
 [2021-11-05 01:25:52] gethurricaneloss v0.0.1 by Marco Tazzari